 Mundy Wildflower Garden

-Nestled at the foot of a bluff and on an active floodplain of Fall Creek, this garden is a centerpiece of Plantations' native plant education program.
+Nestled at the foot of a bluff and on an active floodplain of Fall Creek, this garden is a centerpiece of Cornell Botanic Gardens' native plant education program.
 Like many floodplains, it has rich soils, and a high diversity of native plants, abundant wildflowers, and rare species.

 To guide your plant discovery, you will find: